MITLibraries/cubespace-norms/readme.md

 Meetings larger than what will fit comfortably in the main conference room can be scheduled elsewhere.
 Options in building E25 include rooms 202 and 401.
 Anyone can reserve either of these rooms.
 [Click here to do so](http://web.mit.edu/vpr/reservations/index.html).

 ## Raising Concerns
-We should each attempt to address issues/concerns via collegial conversation before asking a supervisor to intervenethey escalate to where a supervisor would need to intervene.
-There is no special process for escalating office norms issues/concerns beyond what is in place for other issues or concerns - consult with your supervisor, Associate Director, and/or HR.
+There is no special process for escalating issues or concerns about office norms beyond what is in place for other topics.
+Where appropriate, we recommend raising concerns via collegial conversation between affected parties.
+In cases where this is not feasible or safe please consult with your supervisor, an Associate Director, and/or Human Resources.